GalaktikasoftOfficial/RanetMondrian/README.md

 ### High performance
 High performance interactive analysis (Ad hoc) of large volumes of data.
+ROLAP tools analyze large volumes of data across multiple dimensions, highly volatile and changeable data.
+Ranet Mondrian can be easily used with any existing RDBMS (in BI solutions we use PostgreSQL and pre-calculated aggregate data).

 ### Free and open source
 Ranet Mondrian is free to use under the Eclipse Public License (EPL).